paritytech/asset-transfer-api/README.md

 **Zombienet Binary**: You can download the appropriate binary from the zombienet repositor [here](https://github.com/paritytech/zombienet/releases).
 Ensure that it is in the root of this directory.
 Note: For macos users if permission is denied to run the binary you can `chmod 755 <file_name>` to allow permissions.

-**Test Network Binaries**: You will need the following binaries:
+**Test Network Binaries**: You will need the following binaries depending on whether you want to run a small or medium network:

 - polkadot: You can find the the releases [here](https://github.com/paritytech/polkadot/releases).
+(Needed for small, or medium network)
 - trappist-collator: This binary is compiled along with polkadot above.
 You can find it [here](https://github.com/paritytech/trappist).
+(Needed for medium network)
 - polkadot-parachain (ie: cumulus): You can find the releases [here](https://github.com/paritytech/cumulus/releases).
+(Needed for small, or medium network)

+NOTES:

-NOTE: When it comes to picking a version for both `cumulus` and and `polkadot` ensure they are the same.
+- When it comes to picking a version for both `cumulus` and and `polkadot` ensure they are the same.
 Cumulus will have an extra 0 at the end though.
 Ex: v0.9.37 (polkadot) -> v0.9.370 (cumulus)

+- You can retrieve the binaries via the release, or by compiling yourself.
+It's recommended to compile it yourself.

 Copy each binary that is necessary into the root `<root>/bin` folder.

 ### Running Zombienet

-From the root directory run `./<zombienet_binary_name> -p native spawn zombienet.toml | tee zombienet.log`
+From the root directory run `./<zombienet_binary_name> -p native spawn ./zombienet/<network_file>.toml | tee zombienet.log`

 ### Create an asset